spuder/kafka-manager-cookbook/README.md

 # Usage
+Install java by adding java recipe to run list. **Oracle Java 8** is recommended, though Oracle Java 7 , .
+See .kitchen.yml for attribute examples

 This cookbook uses custom resources so **chef 12.5 or newer is required**.
 The cookbook can be used in 2 ways